Billy Elliot: Plot

-In 1984, Billy Elliot, an 11-year-old from the fictional Everington in County Durham, England, loves to dance and has hopes of becoming a professional ballet dancer.
-Billy lives with his widowed father, Jackie, and older brother, Tony, both coal miners out on strike (the latter being the union delegate).
-His maternal grandmother lives with them; she has Alzheimer's disease and had once aspired to be a professional dancer.
+In 1984, Billy Elliot is an 11-year-old from the fictional Everington in County Durham, England.
+He lives with his widowed father, Jackie, and older brother, Tony, both coal miners out on strike (the latter being the union delegate), and his paternal grandmother who has Alzheimer's disease.

 Billy's father sends him to the gym to learn boxing, but Billy dislikes the sport.
 He happens to see a ballet class that is using the gym while their usual basement studio is being used temporarily as a soup kitchen for the striking miners.
-Unbeknownst to Jackie, Billy joins the ballet class.
-When Jackie discovers this, he forbids Billy to take any more ballet classes.
+Unbeknownst to Jackie, Billy joins the ballet class out of curiosity.
+When Jackie discovers this, he forbids Billy to take any more classes.
 But, passionate about dancing, the boy secretly continues his lessons with the help of his dance teacher, Sandra Wilkinson.

 Sandra believes that Billy is talented enough to study at the Royal Ballet School in London, but due to Tony's arrest during a clash between police and striking miners, Billy misses the audition.
 Sandra tells Jackie about the missed opportunity but, fearing that Billy will be considered to be gay, both Jackie and Tony are outraged at the prospect of him becoming a professional ballet dancer.

-Over Christmas, Billy learns his best friend, Michael, is gay.
-Billy is supportive of his friend.
+The following month, Billy learns his best friend, Michael, is gay, which Billy is supportive of.
 Later, Jackie catches Billy and Michael dancing in the gym, and realises his son is truly passionate.
 Although stunned at first, he resolves to do whatever it takes to help Billy attain his dream.
 Sandra tries to persuade Jackie to let her pay for the audition, but he replies that Billy is his son and he does not need charity.
 Jackie attempts to cross the picket line to pay for the trip to London, but Tony stops him.
 Instead, his fellow miners and the neighbourhood raise some money, and Jackie pawns Billy's mother's jewellery to cover the cost, and Jackie takes him to London to audition.

 Although very nervous, Billy performs well.
 He punches another boy in frustration at the audition, and fears that he has ruined his chances.
 He is rebuked by the review board and, when asked what it feels like when he is dancing, struggles for words.
 He says that it is "like electricity".
 Seemingly rejected, Billy returns home with his father.

-Sometime later, the Royal Ballet School sends him a letter of acceptance, coinciding with the end of the miners' strike, and Billy leaves home to study in London.
+In 1985, the Royal Ballet School sends him a letter of acceptance, coinciding with the end of the miners' strike, and Billy leaves home to study in London.

 In 1998, 25-year-old Billy performs as the Swan in Matthew Bourne's Swan Lake with Jackie, Tony, and Michael watching from the audience.
-As Billy takes the stage, his father is overcome with emotion while the other dancers watch from the wings.
+As Billy takes the stage, his father is overcome with astonishment and pride in his son.